GlebGoodkovsky/simple_note_app/README.md

 const notesList = document.getElementById('notes-list');

 addButton.addEventListener('click', function() {
     const userText = noteInput.value;
     const newNote = document.createElement('li');
     newNote.textContent = userText;

+    const deleteButton = document.createElement('button');
+    deleteButton.textContent = "Delete";

+    deleteButton.addEventListener('click', function() {
+     newNote.remove();
+    });

+  newNote.appendChild(deleteButton);
   notesList.appendChild(newNote);
   noteInput.value = "";

 });
 ```

+1. **Getting the page elements:**
-1. **Finding the HTML Parts:** The first three lines find the text box, the button, and the list from the HTML page and give them simple nicknames (`noteInput`, `addButton`, `notesList`) so our script can use them easily.
+The first three lines grab the input box, the add button, and the list from the page and give them short names so we can use them easily.

-2. **Listening for a Click:** The line `addButton.addEventListener('click', ...)` tells the button to "listen for a click."
-When it hears one, it runs all the code inside the `{}`.
-That code does a simple job in order:
+2. **When you click the button:**
+The code listens for a click on the "Add" button.
+When you click it, it does all the steps below.

+3. **Making a new note:**
-- It gets the text from the input box.
-- It creates a new, blank list item (`<li>`).
+It grabs the text from the input box and makes a new list item (`<li>`) with that text.

-- It puts the user's text inside that list item.
-- It puts the new list item on the page.
-- It clears the text box for the next note.
+4. **Adding delete button:**
+It also makes a new button that says "Delete".
+When you click it, the note gets removed.

+5. **Showing it on the page:**
+The delete button is added to the note, then the full note (text + delete button) is added to the list.
+The input box is cleared so you're ready to type the next note.

 ---
 ## How to use